Permanent Residency in Canada: Programs and Requirements

 - At least a High School Graduate or equivalent (based on Canada’s educational standard)

 - Demonstrates at least moderate language proficiency in English and/or French

 - Have a clean criminal record

 - In good health

 - Possess skills that can contribute to Canada’s economic growth

-Request a Free Immigration to Canada Consultation Now!
+Request an Immigration Consultation Now!

 Find out more about Canada’s immigration programs, get professional answers to your questions and discover your immigration to Canada options!
 Start your immigration process right with our top-rated experts.